CARV-ICS-FORTH/CaDiSa/README.md

 ## Drop into the first node

 We use a script to drop in on the first node in order not to use docker commands.
 If we used a custom prefix for hostnames when starting CaDiSa, we should pass that prefix as an argument to the script.
 Also, we use the drop-in script on the first host that we have put nodes in if we used -m option when starting CaDiSa.
-Eg if we did `start_cadisa.sh -n 8 -m sith3,sith4` we should run drop-in.sh on sith3.
+Eg if we did `start-cadisa.sh -n 8 -m sith3,sith4` we should run drop-in.sh on sith3.
 ```
 ./drop-in.sh
 ```